The Top 5 Reasons The FDA Rejects A 510(k) Submission

 If you have ever put together a 510(k) submission, you know exactly how massive of an undertaking this project becomes.
-You spend hours and hours collecting data, reports, designs, and documents from various departments.
-You then spend more time finding the right templates, trying to understand the FDA’s guidelines, and searching for the most up-to-date templates to use.
+You spend hours and hours collecting data and documents from various departments.
+You then spend more time finding the right templates and trying to understand the FDA’s guidelines.
+Plus, you have to search for the most up-to-date templates to use.
 After all of this hard work, the last thing you want is to discover the FDA has rejected your application.

-Unfortunately, this is what happens to over 64% of 510(k) applications when submitted to the FDA for review.
-Over 30% of these applications are not even accepted for initial review for reasons we will cover in this post.
-The bottom line is that having a worthy device and the content to back it up is not enough to achieve FDA clearance.
-In today’s conversation, we are going to cover the 5 most common reasons a 510(k) gets flagged and how you can avoid it.
+Unfortunately, this is what happens to over 64% of 510(k) applications submitted for FDA clearance.
+Over 30% of these applications are not even accepted for initial review.
+Having a worthy device and the content to back it up is not enough to achieve FDA clearance.
+In this post, we cover the 5 most common reasons a 510(k) gets flagged and to avoid it.

 #1 – Using Incorrect Or Out of Date FDA Templates